renzceee/NBFC-Curve-Editor/README.md

 # NBFCCurveEditor

-A small helper tool for editing NitroSense/NoteBook Fan Control (NBFC) fan-curve profiles for the Acer Nitro AN515 series.
+A small helper tool for editing NoteBook Fan Control (NBFC) / [NBFC-Linux](https://github.com/nbfc-linux/nbfc-linux) fan-curve profiles.
 It consists of:

 - A browser-based editor (`index.html`, `app.js`, `styles.css`) that lets you import, tweak, and export NBFC JSON configs.
 - A lightweight Express helper server (`server.js`) that accepts a JSON profile and applies it via the bundled `apply_nbfc_curve.sh` script.